codarrenvelvindron/codarren.github.io/_drafts/2021-01-02-Day2-Training-for-CEHv11.md

 My plan is simple.

  - To document every step of the course with a blog post.

 This is sure to help me stay motivated and hungry for more.

- - Not listening blindly to the tutors but questioning them (after proper research ofc!)
+ - To try every command

+This is how I started as a SysAdmin

- - Not expecting too much from the tutors.
+ - Not expecting much from the lectures

 Most of the effort has to come from you.